simrans4258/gulp/README.md

 # gulp
+Game made for the NYU Tisch Future Game Designers Spring 2024 program, with only verb limitation of gulp

-Made by me, Charlene J., and Annie J.
+Made by Simran S., Charlene J., and Annie J.

 Made with GameMaker